kurtosis/multiagent-rl/README.md

 for LSTM-based agents.
 However, stochastic agents, based on the [Soft Actor-Critic algorithm](https://arxiv.org/abs/1801.01290) (see also [Spinning Up](https://spinningup.openai.com/en/latest/algorithms/sac.html#)) are used, rather than deterministic agents.
+A future direction is to incorporate methods specifically designed for multi-agent environments such as [MADDPG](https://arxiv.org/abs/1706.02275).

+In parallel with this code I'm writing a [blog on RL topics](https://kurtsmith.space/blog).

 Code is organized in ```./multiagent_rl/``` as follows:
 - ```runs/``` The main scripts to run to train agents and evaluate performance.
 I have not yet modified these to accept command line arguments.